-3. Add a contact email to your footer.
-Yes, even if you have a contact form.

 This might seem like a really weird one, but let me share something you may not know.
 I write for a wedding website, and we are always, always, ALWAYS looking for vendors to interview and feature.
 We do articles on everything from how to find your perfect venue to how to shop for wedding dresses with confidence.

 Want to know what else I’ve done multiple times?
 Featured hundreds of photographers on best-of lists and tip articles.
 But because time is tight and my questions never fit into the traditional contact form format, I quite literally ONLY contact photographers who offer their email address as a method of contact.
 You heard that right.
 I have passed over every single photographer who didn’t list an email on their website.
 And, if the email address was in the footer, I was far more likely to reach out because of how easy it was to find.

 This may seem insane, but I can promise you that there are countless journalists out there right now looking for the next photographer to interview for a feature and, without an easy-to-find email address, they will likely pass you by.
 So, put this high on your list of website improvements today!

 So there you have it!
-Three quick, simple, and game-changing alterations you can make to your website right now!
-No writing experience or web design guru necessary.
+Three quick, simple, and game-changing website improvements you can make right now!
+No writing experience or web design guru necessary!

-What it says now